Cubs vs. Brewers Player Props Betting Odds

 Contreras Stats

-- Contreras has picked up a hit in three games in a row.
-During his last five outings he is batting .368 with a double, a home run, a walk and six RBI.
+- Contreras takes a four-game streak with at least one hit into this one.
+In his last five games he is hitting .333 with a double, a home run, a walk and seven RBI.

 Contreras Recent Games